PANIC MONSTER DOESN'T LIVE HERE ANYMORE!

 anti-anxiety meds, or drugs such as Celexa or Lexapro that manage

-anxiety and depression.
-Selective Serotonin Re-uptake Inhibitors
+Serotonin Re-uptake Inhibitors ("SSRI's")

-your libido and ability to achieve orgasm.
-Obsessive-Compulsive
+libido and ability to achieve orgasm.

-Disorder or OCD, is just a reflexive
+Disorder or OCD, is just part of a reflexive control

-emotional awareness.
-This horribly distressing outcome results from
+This horribly distressing outcome results from bypassing

 functioning on 'automatic pilot.'
 To put this metaphorically, when

 for a system that can assist you in feeling safer

 an effective, life-enhancing alternative to options already discussed